mediklyos/l3p3-dashboard/README.md

 #### Global Events Viewer

+#### Creating a new view

+The clear routines must be implemented in the clear function, this is deleted when the view is changed.
+The content div is resizing when the window is resizing.
+The resizing routines of the view is delegated the template.

+Each view has a entry in the views array. (routines.js-> views) Each entry is a object whose attributes are ref (the reference to the template), id (id of the view), title (the title of the view), constantPrefix (the string prefix used to identify the view constants) and js (the reference to the main javascript file).

+The content view

 <!--Type of view and its objectives, View, Implementation details and technologies used, Dataset format, principal Developers and contributions ventajas y desventajas de las librerías utilizadas)-->

+## known bugs

+Dynamic distribution not show the database loaded in firefox

 ## Technologies summary